boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 ## Rate-Limit Policy Objects Registry Group {#sec-iana-rlp}

-This document requests IANA to create a new registry group entitled "Rate-Limit Policy Objects".
+This document requests IANA to create a new registry group entitled "SCONE Rate-Limit Policy Objects".

 ## Optional Parameter Flags Registry {#sec-iana-opf}

-This document requests IANA to create a new registry entitled "Optional Parameter Flags" under the "Rate-Limit Policy Objects" registry group ({{sec-iana-rlp}}).
+This document requests IANA to create a new registry entitled "Optional Parameter Flags" under the "SCONE Rate-Limit Policy Objects" registry group ({{sec-iana-rlp}}).

 The initial values of this registry is provided in {{iana-op-flags}}.